Summary

 Securing time for users to learn & get invested.

-Overhauling onboarding came with two distinct strategies.
+Taking users sentiment into account, we approached onboarding with two distinct strategies.

 First was re-mapping of the way we ask them to onboard, using features to justify the "sensitive" & vast sign up requirements.